Skip to content

 PP-YOLOE+: High Accuracy within the PaddlePaddle Ecosystem

-PP-YOLOE+ (Practical PaddlePaddle You Only Look One-level Efficient Plus) is an object detection model developed by Baidu as part of their PaddleDetection suite.
-It was introduced to deliver a strong balance of accuracy and efficiency, specifically optimized for the PaddlePaddle deep learning framework.
+PP-YOLOE+ is an evolved version of PP-YOLOE, developed by Baidu as part of the PaddleDetection suite.
+It is engineered to provide a balanced trade-off between precision and inference speed, specifically optimized for the PaddlePaddle deep learning framework.

 Architecture and Key Features